-Why a milk and soya free diet?
+Why a milk free diet?

-Around 3% of children develop Cow's Milk Protein Allergy.
-Some children who are allergic to cow's milk protein are also allergic to soya protein so this may need to be excluded from the diet too.
-It can take longer for children to recover, but many 'grow out' of cow's milk and soya protein allergy.
-This information will help you avoid cow's milk and soya whilst making sure your baby gets all the nutrition they need to grow and develop well.
+Around 3% of children develop Cow's Milk Protein Allergy (CMPA).
+In most cases a strict cow's milk free diet is needed to treat the allergy.
+This information will help you avoid cow's milk whilst making sure your child gets all the nutrition they need to grow and develop well.

-Which milks should be excluded?
+Which milk should be excluded?

-All cow's milk and Soya milk including fresh, UHT, sterilised and dried milk should be avoided.
-The diet should be free of cow's milk protein (casein and whey), milk sugar (lactose) and soya proteins.
+All cow's milk including fresh, UHT, sterilised and dried milk should be avoided.
+The diet should be free of cow's milk protein (casein and whey) and milk sugar (lactose).
 Other mammalian milks are not suitable alternatives to cow's milk as their protein structure is similar and may still cause an allergic response.
 Therefore, do not use milks such as goats, sheep, camel and buffalo milk.

-Replacing cow's and soya milk
+Replacing cow's milk

 Milk is an important source of nutrition for babies and children.
-If you breastfeed you baby, ideally continue to do so when introducing cow's milk and soya protein free solids.
+If you are breastfeeding, ideally continue to do so alongside introducing cow's milk protein free solids.
 This is because breastmilk can protect against developing other food allergies.
-Breastfeeding mothers should also follow a milk and soya free diet (see 'milk free diet when you are breastfeeding').
+Breastfeeding mothers should also follow a milk free diet (see 'Milk free diet for breastfeeding mothers').

-If your baby is taking an infant formula, it needs to be a milk and soya fee formula.
+If your baby is taking an infant formula, it needs to be a milk free formula.

-Suitable infant formula free of cow's milk and soya proteins
+Suitable infant formula free of cow's milk proteins

-Your baby may have been prescribed an allergy formula such as Similac Alimentum, Althera, Nutramigen LGG, Aptamil Pepti (or more rarely Alfamino, Puramino, Neocate or Pepti-Junior).
+Your baby may have been prescribed an allergy formula such as Similac Alimentum, Althera, Nutramigen LGG, Aptamil Pepti, (or more rarely Alfamino, Puramino, Neocate or Pepti-Junior).
 They should continue this until 12 months or as advised by your Health Care Professional.